 Part of this is education.
 The physical principles bound up in our measurements are basic, but easily forgotten, or mis-interpreted if you don’t use them regularly.
 So Topcat provides full training, both on the use of our equipment and on the underlying science.

-We present regularly at conferences worldwide.
-In 2013 we both formed part of the international panel of invited speakers at the annual conference of the Australian and New Zealand Laboratory Animal Association in Perth.
+We have contributed to several conferences and training symposia worldwide.
+In 2010 we gave a series of lectures across Australia, spanning Sydney, Adelaide and Perth and also hosted a training day at the AVA biennial conference in Santorini.
+Together with Dr Craig Johnson of Massey University, New Zealand, and Dr Louisa Slingsby of Bristol Veterinary School we presented a program entitled “The Pitfalls of Measurement”.
+We both formed part of the international panel of invited speakers at the 2013 annual conference of the Australian and New Zealand Laboratory Animal Association in Perth.
 In 2016 Polly presented “Refinements in mechanical and thermal nociceptive threshold testing in mice” at the Society for Experimental Biology and Laboratory Animal Science Association.
+In 2022 Polly took part in the first Havemeyer equine pain workshop held in Reykjavik.
+Since the pandemic most training and conference participation has continued on line.